ppkgtmm/ppkgtmm/README.md

-### Hi there
+### Hi there :blush:
-I am Pinky Gautam a Computer Engineeing student at KMUTT
+I am Pinky Gautam
+* currently studying Computer Engineeing

 <!--
 **ppkgtmm/ppkgtmm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.